drbaselali/ai-datacenters/README.md

 </table>

 All 4 variables exhibit statistically significant distributional differences between the two groups, with the strongest effect being observed in baseline water stress.
 In particular, data centers demonstrate higher median, higher upper quartile, and high maximum for cumulative warming.
-Furthremore, data centers tend to exhibit a tighter distribution with reduced variability in YoY changes, while cities show a broader spread and a higher frequency of extreme fluctuations.
+Furthermore, data centers tend to exhibit a tighter distribution with reduced variability in YoY changes, while cities show a broader spread and a higher frequency of extreme fluctuations.

 <table>